The Stars, the Oceans & the Moon

-The Stars, the Oceans & the Moon is a compilation album by British rock band Echo & the Bunnymen that features re-recordings of older songs from the band's catalogue.
-It was released on 5 October 2018 and has received mixed reviews.
+The Stars, the Oceans & the Moon is a compilation album by British rock band Echo & the Bunnymen that features re-recordings of older songs from the band's catalogue and two new songs.
+It was released on 5 October 2018 with mixed reviews with a score of 64 out of 100 on Metacritic.

 Reception

 Editors at AllMusic rated this album 2 out of 5 stars, with critic Tim Sendra writing that the new songs and lack of a coherent approach to re-recordings "makes for a jumbled listening experience that is sure to leave many Echo fans wondering just why the record exists".
 Writing for The Skinny, Alan O'Hare rated this album 3 out of 5 stars, writing that only some tracks work in re-recorded form and "it's hard to see many fans going back to these recordings instead of the originals after a curious first listen".